maishathasin/vscode-pico8/pico-8-theme/README.md

 </br>

+### Testing

+This extension has been tested on python, C++, C and markdown files.
+If you encounter any inconsistencies, please don't hesitate to report them by creating an issue.

 ### Contributions

-Any issues, feedback and contributions are welcome!
-Please make an issue in the Repo's issues [Repo's GitHub Issues](https://github.com/maishathasin/vscode-pico8/issues) page, provide feedback or request a feature by submitting a issue or a PR.
+We welcome any and all feedback, contributions, and suggestions!
+Feel free to raise an issue on the [Repo's GitHub Issues](https://github.com/maishathasin/vscode-pico8/issues) or submit a Pull Request.

 <br/>

-**Enjoy!**
+** Made with ☕️ and 🌯 by Maisha! **